masoomjethwa/astropython25/README.md

 # 🌟 VASCSC ASTROpython – Space & Python Fun!
 (2025)

-Welcome to the Virginia Association of Science Centers Space Camp! 🎉
+Welcome to the VASCSC Space Camp! 🎉
 In this fun 5-day class, we’ll learn how to **code in Python** and use it to explore the **amazing universe**—with real space data from NASA! 🚀

 ---